NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ```
 ### Example: Updating a Sample Entity (JSON)

 Entities can be updated using a very similar process to what is shown above.
 Updating an entity will work differently depending on whether a project is released or not.
-For file_state: `validated`, updates will occur seamlessly and both the original UUID and submitter_id will be preserved.
-For file_state:`submitted` updates will not be allowed as these nodes are currently being processed by the GDC.
-For file_state:`released` updates will create a new node with a new UUID, but the submitter_id will remain constant.
+For state `validated`, updates will occur seamlessly and both the original UUID and submitter_id will be preserved.
+For state `submitted` updates will not be allowed as these nodes are currently being processed by the GDC.
+For state `released` updates will create a new node with a new UUID, but the submitter_id will remain constant.

 #### Updating an unreleased sample

-After first creating the sample nodes as shown in Request1 as user may commit the changes found in Request2.
+New nodes are created in Request1.
+Nodes in state `validated` are updated in Request2.

 ```Request1
 [